hanwenzhang123/fullstack-note/03-note/README.md

 }
 ```
 #### Apollo Server
+- A state management library that allows you to write graphql queries then see the results automatically updated in your UI
 - npm install apollo-server graphql
 - String, Int, Float, Boolean, ID (input something inside property)	//scalar type, null included